FlightControl-User/x16-flash/README.md

 # Commander X16 Flashing Utility

-Contains the source code of the commander x16 rom flashing utility.
+The artefact of this repository is a small program that allows to upgrade (or downgrade) your CX16 on-board ROM, or, to flash external ROMs etched on an ISA cardridge board.

-The artefact of this source code is a small program that allows to upgrade (or downgrade) your CX16 on-board ROM, or, to flash external ROMs etched on an ISA cardridge board.
+Refer to the releases page for the latest version of the cx16 flasher.
+The program is actively maintained and forms part of the cx16 release management process.

-Please find here a short user manual of this program.
+Please find below a short user manual of this program.

 ## Notice of caution